-COMM 3323 Communication Theory Prerequisite: COMM 1313 or COMM 1323
+COMM 3323 Communication Theory

 The class provides a comprehensive view of the theoretical traditions that influence our understanding of communication.

 COMM 3324 Legal Communication

 This course examines the central role that communication occupies in the study, practice, and understanding of the legal process.
 Students will be introduced to key elements of the communication process relevant in legal settings, learn basic and advanced principles of trial advocacy through participation in a mock trial.